 While putting away the food, I always divide things like tortillas into freezer bags.
 I separate them into stacks of 6.
 This is how many tortillas my family would use for 1 meal.
 It helps our food stay longer.
 I only thaw out what we will use that week.
 The rest stay in the freezer until I need it.

 I also don't buy canned beans.
-I buy dry beans and then cook them in my pressure cooker.
+I buy dried beans and then cook them in my pressure cooker.
 I cut up some veggies, so I can have fresh fruits and veggies all month long.
 I freeze butter, yogurt, cream cheese, bread, shredded cheese, milk and lunch meat.
 Freezing these is essential to our month of shopping.
 I am able to freeze about 8 gallons of milk each month.
 They sit at the bottom of my freezer and we thaw them out when we need them.
 I also bake muffins, breads, cupcakes, cookies in big batches and freeze them.
 Then we have yummy baked goods, even when I don't feel like baking:)

 I also use bountiful basket, so we have fresh produce each week.
 This is also how I am able to can our own fruits and veggies.
 This is also how I make purees, to give our recipes an extra nutritional boost.